SERVIR/BiasCorrectionPrecipitation/README.md

 The file `biascorrection.zip` contains sample data for a small basin in Kenya.
 After unpacking the file, make sure you edit the `config.r` file to reflect the location of the data appropriately before running the scripts.

 # Requirements
 - Important: Edit the `config.r` file to match the locations of the files to process before running any of the scripts.
+In order to find the `./config.r file`, you may need to set your working directory to the location of the scripts, prior to running any of them.
+The data directories do not need to reside under this location.
 - An R interpreter.
 Please install R from the [CRAN website](https://cran.r-project.org/).
 As an alternative, you can use [Microsoft Open R](https://mran.microsoft.com/open).
 R 3.3.1 or later is needed.
 - A text editor to make changes to the configuration file.
 An IDE supporting R is preferred, such as [RStudio](https://www.rstudio.com/).
 - R packages: Raster, sp, rgdal, abind, MASS, Pscl, EDISON, MCMCpack, invgamma.